Javier Frana

-Javier Alberto Frana Maggi (/es/; born 25 December 1966) is a former tennis player from Argentina and former tennis commentator for ESPN Latin America.
+Javier Alberto Frana Maggi (/es/; born 25 December 1966) is a former tennis player from Argentina and a commentator for ESPN Latin America.
 He won 1996 French Open mixed doubles title with compatriot Patricia Tarabini.
+He reached his career-high ATP singles ranking on 24 July 1995 of world No. 30.
+His highest doubles ranking was No. 14, achieved in May 1992.